sap-tutorials/sap-build-apps/tutorials/codejam-12-filtering/codejam-12-filtering.md

     >
     >Finally, the formula uses the **UNIQUE_BY_KEY** function to remove duplicate categories.
     >
-    >And why did we do all this?
+    >And why did you do all this?
     >
     >Because a list of objects with the 2 fields **value** and **label** is what the dropdown field needs to display a list.
     >